somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 - Thompson Beta Sampling

 #### Environment Used
 - Bernoulli Environment - Produces success(1) or failure(0) with some probability
 - Fractional Reward Environment - Produces success values ranging from 0 to 1 and failure(0) with a certain probability

+#### Simulation Parameters
+I have tested with multiple combinations

 ### Regret Plot